Deepakeon/haunted-halloween-landing/README.md

 - 🌑 **Responsive Design:** Optimized for all devices — from haunted desktops to ghostly mobiles.
 - 💀 **Performance Optimized:** Built with Next.js 16 and Tailwind CSS for lightning-fast performance.
 - 🕯️ **SEO Ready:** Includes meta tags and Open Graph setup for better visibility in the mortal realm.
-- 🧟 **Interactive Footer:** “Meet the Spooky Zombie” section inviting users to explore your portfolio.

 ---